ztianai/m12-d3-intro/README.md

 // Append a circle element for each observation that added the data.
 These will now be stored in the `circles` array. circles.enter()
        .append('circle');

-// Manipulate the visual attributes of updating and entering elements circles.attr('r', 5) // set a constant radius of 5
+       .merge(circles) // merge the `circles` selection to change updating circles .attr('r', 5) // set a constant radius of 5
        .attr('cx', function(d) {return d.x}) // specify the x attribute
        .attr('cy', function(d) {return d.y}); // specify the y attribute